 Anyway, we booked it in advance and only seemed to have a couple of hiccups along the way.
 So as far as that was concerned it worked out well for us and I wasn’t up all night trying to find a place for us the next day.
 The final week or so of our trip was booked last-minute and there were slim pickings to choose from in August.
 Even though that was the case, I still think it was the right approach to take.

 I wasn’t sure if the family was going to be willing to add an additional week or not, which turned out to be the “not”.
 Okay, this is where I share with you every single place we stayed.
-This time, we tried to take a video of most locations, so you could see more than just a quick photo.
-We shared them on Facebook along the way, but we also have them embedded below.

 When searching for accommodation, these were our target priorities: